razo7/Nap/README.md

 hdfs dfs -mkdir /user/hadoop2/output
 ```
 ### Running Job With and Without Network Awareness
-Do one of the follwing when you have up and running Hadoop in your system (you can do the [@above](#running-hadoop-multi-node-cluster-step-by-step) steps).
+Do one of the follwing when you have up and running Hadoop in your system (you can do the [above](#running-hadoop-multi-node-cluster-step-by-step) steps).

 Pattern of running my hadoop code `hadoop jar MY_JAR PACKAGE_CLASS INUPUT OUTPUT SPLIT_SIZE NUM_REDUCER DOWNLINK_VEC JOB1_NAME ROUNDS`